widgetti/solara/solara/website/pages/docs/content/20-understanding/50-solara-server.md

 The solara server enables running ipywidgets based applications without a real Jupyter kernel, allowing multiple "Virtual kernels" to share the same process for better performance and scalability.

+## WebSocket in Solara
+Solara uses a WebSocket to transmit state and updates directly from the server to the browser.
+This ensures that the state remains centralized on the server, facilitating state transitions server-side and enabling live updates to be pushed directly to the browser.

+## Virtual Kernels
+Normally when a browser page connects to a Solara server, a virtual kernel is created and is assigned a unique identifier termed a "Kernel ID."
+Should a WebSocket disconnection occur, Solara attempts to re-establish the connection, sending the Kernel ID during this process.
+If the server recognizes this ID (and the requested kernel hasn't expired) the Solara app resumes operations seamlessly.

+### Virtual kernel lifecycle
+Closing a browser page will directly shut the virtual kernel down (if this page was the last known page to the Solara server).
+This ensures that active closing of pages will directly clean up any memory usage on the server side for this kernel.

+However, when the websocket between the web page and the server disconnects, the server keeps the kernel alive for 24 hours after the closure of the last WebSocket connection.
+The duration is customizable through the `SOLARA_KERNEL_CULL_TIMEOUT` environment variable.
+This feature is particularly handy in scenarios where devices like computers hibernate, leading to WebSocket disconnections.
+Upon awakening and subsequent WebSocket reconnection, the Solara app picks up right where it left off.

+To optimize memory usage or address specific needs, one might opt for a shorter expiration duration.
+For instance, setting `SOLARA_KERNEL_CULL_TIMEOUT=1m` will cause sessions to expire after just 1 minute.
+Other possible options are `2d` (2 days), `3h` (3 hours), `30s` (30 seconds), etc. If no units are given, seconds are assumed.

+## Handling Multiple Workers
+In setups with multiple workers, it's possible for a page to reconnect to a different worker than its original.
+This would result in a loss of the virtual kernel (since it lives on a different worker), prompting the Solara app to initiate a fresh start.
+To prevent this scenario, a sticky session configuration is recommended, ensuring consistent client-worker connections.
+Utilizing a load balancer, such as [nginx](https://www.nginx.com/), can achieve this.

+If you have questions about setting this up, or require assistance, please [contact us](https://solara.dev/docs/contact).

+## Sessions

+Solara uses a browser cookie (named `solara-session-id`) to store a unique session id.
+This session id is available via [get_session_id()](https://solara.dev/api/get_session_id) and is the same for all browser pages.
+This can be used to store state that outlives a page refresh.

+We recommend storing the state in an external database, especially in the case of multiple workers/nodes.
+If you want to store state associated to a session in-memory, make sure to set up sticky sessions.

 ## Readiness check

 To check if the server is ready to accept request, the `/readyz` endpoint is added, and should return a 200 HTTP status code, e.g.: